gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

 ## Participant eligibility

-Most employees of the United States government are eligible to participate in the Thrift Savings Plan (TSP). **You are eligible if you’re:**
+Most employees of the United States government are eligible to participate in the TSP. **You are eligible if you’re any of the following:**

-- A FERS employee (generally if you were hired on or after January 1, 1984), or
+- A FERS employee (generally if you were hired on or after January 1, 1984)
-- A CSRS employee (generally if you were hired before January 1, 1984 and did not convert to FERS), or
+- A CSRS employee (generally if you were hired before January 1, 1984 and did not convert to FERS)
-- A member of the uniformed services (active duty or Ready Reserve), or
+- A member of the uniformed services (active duty or Ready Reserve)
 - A civilian in certain other categories of government service

-In addition to being covered by an eligible retirement system, you must also be:
+In addition to being covered by an eligible retirement system, you must also be

 - actively employed by the federal government as a civilian employee or as a member of the uniformed services,
-- in a pay status, in order to contribute, and
+- in a pay status in order to contribute, and
 - working full- or part-time.

 ## Establishing your TSP account